-The error “the remote device or resource won’t accept the connection” often occurs when there is an incorrect configuration amongst your network settings on your computer.
-You might have a proxy gate enabled or your IE settings might be wrongly configured.
+The error “the remote device or resource won’t accept the connection” occurs when your network settings are misconfigured.
+You might have a proxy gate enabled, or your Internet Explorer settings might be incorrect.

 - Press Windows + S to launch the search bar of your start.
-Type “proxy” in the dialogue box and select the first result which comes forth.
+Type “proxy” in the dialogue box and select the first result.